Chapter 6: Civil penalties — serious or repeated interference with privacy and other penalty provisions

 - the circumstances in which the contravention took place

-- whether the entity (or person) has previously been found by a court in proceedings under the Privacy Act or My Health Records Act (or the Crimes Act or Criminal Code in relation to the My Health Records Act) to have engaged in any similar conduct
+- whether the person has previously been found by a court to have engaged in any similar conduct.

 Serious or repeated interference with privacy